shin592/krti2023/README.md

 To clone the repository, make sure you already have created your own catkin workspace.
 If you already done that, clone this repository to your `src` folder inside the catkin workspace.
 Don't forget to run `catkin build` or `catkin_make` to build the package.

+### Launching the world

+To start using this package, there are some launch file provided out of the box.
+1. `roslaunch krti2022 full.launch` to launch both Gazebo and MAVROS
+2. `roslaunch krti2022 gazebo_only.launch` to launch Gazebo only
+3. `roslaunch krti2022 mavros_only.launch` to launch MAVROS only

 ### Disabling GPS and enabling optical flow (for indoors flight)

 To disable GPS and enable optical flow, you must enter a few parameters to ArduPilot.